code-fury/gulp-browchify/README.md

 ### opts.debug
 #### Type: boolean
 Determine whether debug messages should be printed to console or not.
 Default value is true.

+### opts.end
+#### Type: function
+This function does not receive any parameters and will be called when a stream ends.